trozware/troznet/_posts/2016-04-28-my-year-with-apple-watch.md

 - **Sketches don't always get through or can take ages**.
 We thought it would be a lot of fun to send each other little sketches and so it is, despite our total lack of any artistic skills.
 But it loses a bit of impact when you have to send a message 20 minutes later asking if the sketch has arrived.

 - **The exercise tracking seems to be a bit erratic**.
 If my husband and I go for a walk together, he comes back with 25 minutes of exercise and I only have 7 minutes.
 Am I not going fast enough?
 Are my arms not swinging enough?
-If it is very hot and I am sweating, I seem to get better numbers - is this because my heart is beating faster or the capillaries closer to the surface have expanded?
+If it is very hot and my wrist gets sweaty, I seem to get better numbers - is this because my heart is beating faster or the capillaries closer to the surface have expanded?
 Or is the watch picking up a better signal that way?
 Either way, I still like the activity circles, but the green ring frustrates me a bit.

 ---